 As a result of the information provided in the above and other documents, and to keep up-todate with current best practice, this study incorporates an assessment of climate change.
-It should be noted that the estimated rise in ocean/sea level along the NSW varies between the above reports and at this time there is no absolute value that has been adopted by all experts.
+It should be noted that the estimated rise in sea level along the NSW varies between the above reports and at this time there is no absolute value that has been adopted by all experts.
+Wyong Shire Council has resolved not to adopt any further planning allowance for sea level rise at this time.
+This assessment in this report therefore uses the previous NSW sea level rise benchmarks for the sake of sensitivity analysis.